chrislattman/test-json-xml/README.md

 - JSON doesn't support comments, but XML does (`<!-- -->`)

 This repository demonstrates JSON and XML decoding and encoding in Java, Python, Node.js, and Go.
 Use the provided Makefile to run the examples.

+- For C, the [Jansson](https://github.com/akheron/jansson) library can be used for JSON parsing and the [libxml2](https://gitlab.gnome.org/GNOME/libxml2) library can be used for XML parsing